We are going to be on TV!

 Here’s the launch schedule:

-And here’s a secret – because those other outlets are not funded by TV commercials, every episode of The RVers shown in these locations will be ad-free, and will feature an extra segment each episode that needed to be trimmed away for Discovery’s & Wild’s commercial format.
+And here’s a secret – because most of those other outlets are not funded by TV commercials, every episode of The RVers shown in these locations will be ad-free, and will feature an extra segment each episode that needed to be trimmed away for Discovery’s & Wild’s commercial format.

 AND… the first episode will be free to download from AppleTV on November 18th, so watch the premiere and then download it for a replay and bonus content!